 primary_education:cumulative_gpa: This is the student's cumulative GPA at your school.
 This has to be a value between 0 and 4 with no more than 2 hundredths (example: 2.75). (required as of 6/11/18)

 primary_education:major_names: This is the name of the major(s) that this student has declared, and will populate the "majors" field on a student's profile (note: there is a limit of 255 characters per major).
-You can upload more than one major for a student by separating the majors with semicolons.
-Here is an example of a History and Biology double-major: History;Biology .
-NOTE: This is the only field that can be used to populate majors in Handshake via import. (required as of 6/11/18)
+The formatting for these majors must be capital case, with all caps used only for abbreviated program designations (i.e. BS Physics; BA Art History).
+You can upload more than one major for a student by separating each major with a semicolon (i.e. Biology;Chemistry).
+NOTE: This is the only field that can be used to populate majors in Handshake via the Importer. (required as of 6/11/18)

 primary_education:education_level_name: This field tells you the overall level of a student.
 It appears on student profiles to tell people what level of education they are currently pursuing.
 Here are the different values you can include in this field.
 Please note the capitalization and spelling - they have to match exactly! (required as of 6/11/18)

-*If you are having trouble importing a newly required field, please reach out to your Handshake partnership manager.
+*If you are having trouble importing a newly required field, please reach out to your Handshake Relationship Manager.

 Glossary of Recommended Fields: